cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 The cloud native stack is composed of the layers of the foundation, lifecycle, and environment.
 The cloud native stack can be adopted using different deployment models: IaaS, PaaS, CaaS, and FaaS.
 Each deployment model provides additional abstractions that ease the management and operation of cloud native environments.
 As some of these models are considered well known and in use for years, we will focus on models specific to cloud native.

 The Containers-as-a-Service (CaaS) model allows users to orchestrate and otherwise manage containers, applications and clusters by leveraging a container-based virtualization platform, an application programming interface (API), or a web portal management interface.
-CaaS helps users construct scalable containerized applications with security policy embedded as code and run them on private cloud, on-premises data centers or public cloud. e.g. Google Anthos, Google Kubernetes Engine (GKE), Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), etc. CaaS helps streamline the process of building a container.
+CaaS helps users construct scalable containerized applications with security policy embedded as code and run them on private cloud, on-premises data centers or public cloud.
+CaaS helps streamline the process of building a container.
 With microservice orchestration and deployments, it helps enterprises release software faster and allows portability between hybrid and multi-cloud environments, thus reducing infrastructure as well as operating costs.
 The CaaS model is cost saving as it helps enterprises simplify container management while giving them a choice to only pay for the CaaS resources they want and use.
 CaaS has containers as its fundamental resource, while for IaaS environments, virtual machines (VMs) and bare metal hardware host systems are used.

 The Functions-as-a-Service (FaaS) is another cloud native deployment model, a type of cloud service that allows enterprise users to execute code in response to events without the complex infrastructure typically associated with building and launching micro-services.
 Hosting a software application in the cloud usually requires provisioning and managing a virtual environment, managing the operating system and web components, etc. With FaaS, the physical hardware, virtual machine operating system, and web server software management are all handled automatically by the cloud service provider.
 Thus allowing users to focus on individual functions in the microservices code while paying for resources that are used and taking advantage of the elasticity of resources that the cloud provides.